cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-sileo.md

 ## Required Reading

+This page is optional, but helpful if you are unfamiliar with jailbreaking.
+{: .notice--info}

 Sileo is a modern package manager that has a redesigned UI made to fit with iOS 11 and above.
 It's the App Store for all the tweaks and themes available for your device.

-Tweaks are small modifications to change the look and/or feel of your device.
+[Tweaks](faq#what-are-tweaks){:target="_blank"} are small modifications to change the look and/or feel of your device.
+You can find tweaks on repositories, colloquially referred to as "repos".
-{: .notice}

-You can find tweaks on repositories.
-We will refer to them as "repos" from now on.
-These are essentially databases that contain lots of tweaks for you to install.
+[Repositories](faq#whats-a-repo){:target="_blank"} are essentially databases that contain lots of tweaks for you to install.
 When you add repos to Sileo, you will be able to install the tweaks on it, and look for them using the search function.

 This guide will show you how you can install and uninstall tweaks, and add different repos.

-This is all optional, but could be helpful if you are unfamiliar with jailbreaking.
-{: .notice--info}

 ## Adding Repos